ChargeStorm/home-assistant.io/source/_integrations/ctek_nanogrid_air.markdown

 - When configured using the integration:
   Remove the integration through Settings > Integrations > CTEK Nanogrid Air > Delete (trash can icon)

-- Restart Home Assistant, then repeat the steps like during initial setup.
+- Restart Home Assistant, then repeat the steps from the initial setup.